dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 Use Postman to delete a to-do item:

 * Set the method to `DELETE`.
-* Set the URI of the object to delete (for example `https://localhost:5001/api/TodoItems/1`).
+* Set the URI of the object to delete (for example, `https://localhost:5001/TodoItems/1`).
 * Select **Send**.

 ## Call the web API with JavaScript